• Skip to main content

 Instructions

-• Weigh or measure the white and light brown sugars in one bowl, set this aside.
-In another bowl, weigh or measure the flour, baking powder, cinnamon, salt, and old fashion oats.
-I run a whisk through to coat the oats and blend the ingredients.
+• Weigh or measure the white and light brown sugars in one bowl and set this aside.
+Weigh or measure the flour, baking powder, cinnamon, and salt into another bowl.
+Run a whisk through to blend.
+Weigh or measure the oats into another bowl and set it aside also.

-• With a hand-held or stand mixer mix the butter and sugars for 2-3 minutes or till well incorporated.
-Add the egg and blend before adding the vanilla bean paste.
-Turn the mixer down to low-medium and slowly add the flour mixture.
-Turn the mixer off and scrape down the sides and across the bottom before adding the butterscotch chips.
-Turn the mixer on just for as long as it takes to distribute the butterscotch chips throughout the cookie dough.
+• Start by creaming the butter for a minute or two before adding the sugars.
+Then mix the butter and sugars for 2-3 minutes or until well incorporated.
+Add the egg and vanilla bean paste and blend.
+Turn the mixer down to low-medium and slowly add the oats, followed by the flour mixture.
+Turn the mixer off and scrape down the sides and across the bottom.
+Add the butterscotch chips and mix for about 15 seconds.
 Loosely wrap the top of your bowl and refrigerate for 30 minutes.

 • Line 2 cookie sheet pans with parchment paper.
 Take the cookie dough out of the refrigerator.
-Using a medium cookie scoop, roll each scoop into a ball and place 12 on the cookie sheet.
-I flatten out the round ball, so they look like thick disc shapes.
-Don't flatten too much, but this will help to make a round cookie—Bake at 350° for 11-13 minutes.
-You want the tops of the cookies to look set and not shiny.
-Take out of the oven and leave on the pan for 3-5 minutes before moving them to a cooling rack.
+Using a medium cookie scooper, add 12 scoops to a pan.
+I leave a good 2 inches between scoops since they spread some.
+Bake at 350°F (175°C or 180°C) for 11-13 minutes.
+You don't want to overbake oatmeal cookies, so start checking at 11 minutes.
+The tops will be slightly soft but not wet.
+Remove them from the oven and leave them on the pan for a few minutes before moving them to a cooling rack.

 Nutrition